American battlefields and sites in Belgium, Germany, Luxembourg and Northern France

 in WW 1.
 We will follow his footsteps on the Sgt.
 York trail on the battlefield and hear the story of a humble man from Tennessee who became the most famous American hero of the First World War.

 From here we go to Reims and visit the famous cathedral.
-Our last stop on the tour will be General Eisenhower’s headquarters in Reims where we will see the room where the Allies received the unconditional German surrender on May 8th 1945.
+We will visit General Eisenhower’s headquarters in Reims where we will see the room where the Allies received the unconditional German surrender on May 8th 1945.
+Our last day will be at The Belleau Wood American Monument.
+Commemorating the Americans that fought there in June 1918.
 From here we return to Paris, where the tour ends late in the afternoon.